AntsInMyEy3sJohnson/hazeltest/README.md

  * `using upper boundary <x> and lower boundary <y> for map '<some map>' on goroutine <z>`
  * `finished <x> of <y> put runs for queue '<some queue>' in queue goroutine <z>`

- ... all neatly formatted in JSON for improved machine-based processing (log aggregation platforms like Splunk, for example, are excellent at working with JSON!) and along with quite a bit of meta information, but you get the idea.
+ ... all neatly formatted in JSON for improved machine-based processing (log aggregation platforms like Splunk, for example, are excellent at working with JSON!) and along with quite a bit of meta-information, but you get the idea.

- (In case you're wondering right now what the heck "Map Runners" and "Queue Runners" are -- don't worry!
+ (In case you're right now wondering what the heck "Map Runners" and "Queue Runners" are -- don't worry!
 We'll dive into these concepts further down below.)

  > :warning: **Note:** By default, this chart launches a single Hazeltest instance whose Chaos Monkey feature is enabled, so worry not if you suddenly observe Hazelcast members getting terminated and restarting -- in this case, that's actually intended!

  #### Installing Prometheus

 Isn't running any kind of load test so much more fun when you can watch some dashboard panels go wild as soon as the test starts doing its thing?
-Well, the Grafana chart you can find in this repository's charts folder comes with some nice dashboards, but they are of no use whatsoever without the delivery of corresponding metrics.
+Well, the Grafana Helm chart you can find in this repository's charts folder comes with some nice dashboards, but they are of no use whatsoever without the delivery of corresponding metrics.

 The Hazelcast members you brought up earlier are configured to expose metrics to Prometheus (or any kind of technology able to scrape them, really), so let's get ourselves a Prometheus instance to perform the scraping: